-Further elective courses Curriculum-specific features Geophysics and s structural geology w rith applications 3 3 The student will have to acquire 27 credits by choosing 3 courses among those in the following table: Basement Geology and Laboratory 9 GEO/03 Geodynamics and Laboratory 9 GEO/03 course active in alternate years, active for the a.y.
-2023-24 Geophysical Fluid Dynamics and Laboratory 9 GEO/12 Seismic Exploration and Laboratory 9 GEO/11 course active in alternate years, not active for the a.y.
-2023-24 Seismology and Laboratory 9 GEO/10 course active in alternate years, not active for the a.y.
-2023-24 Structural Analysis II and Laboratory course active in alternate years, active for the a.y.
-2023-24 9 GEO/03 lulas in Alas The student must acquire 12 credits by choosing 2 courses among those below and a previous table, provided that the 9 credits courses that include them have not alread ly been chosen.
-It is also o possible to choose the 12 credits from the related and supplementary courses present in the oth er curricula.
-Mathematical Methods in Geophysics 6 GEO/10 Numerical Modelling of Geodynamic Processes 6 GEO/10 Regional Geology 6 GEO/03 course active in alternate years, not active for the a.y.
-2023-24 Ü GLO/03
+Further elective courses Curriculum-specific features Geophysics and structu ral geology w rith

+applications 0 01

+The student will have to acquire 27 credits by choosing 3 courses among those in the followi ing table:

+Basement Geology and Laboratory 9 GEO/03

+Geodynamics and Laboratory 9 GEO/03

+Geophysical Fluid Dynamics and Laboratory a GEO/12

+course active for the a.y.
+2024-25 , GEO/12

+Seismic Exploration and Laboratory g GEO/11

+1st year teaching no longer active.
+J GEO/11

+Seismology and Laboratory 9 GEO/10

+course not active for the a.y.
+2024-25

+Structural Analysis II and Laboratory GEO/03

+The student must acquire 12 credits by choosing 2 courses among those below and among the he 6 credits mo dules in the

+previous table, provided that the 9 credits courses that include them have not already been of chosen.
+It is als o possible to

+choose the 12 credits from the related and supplementary courses present in the other curri cula.

+Mathematical Methods in Geophysics 6 GEO/10

+course not active for the a.y.
+2024-25 O GEO/10

+Numerical Modelling of Geodynamic Processes 6 GEO/10

+Regional Geology 6 GEO/03

+1st year teaching no longer active.
+The student can follow the same course in the new master's degree U GEO/03